 - One feature-length screenplay or teleplay (half-hour or one-hour; spec or pilot).

-- The second sample may be a short story or a one-act play.
+- The second sample may be a feature-length screenplay or teleplay (half-hour or one-hour; spec or pilot), although we recommend you submit a short story or a one-act play.

 Create up to a two-minute video telling us who you are and why you want to tell stories.
 Simply record yourself telling your story on-camera.
-Do not script it, nor 'perform' the event.
-The recording will not be viewed past 2 minutes.
+Do not script it, nor do you need to 'perform' the event.
+The recording will not be viewed past the two-minute mark.